nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 to be able continuously deploy the application to an Azure Web App.
 Azure Web Apps allow you to specify deployment slots - these can be used with Traffic Manager to perform A/B testing.
 Deployment slots are also commonly used for _hot swapping_.
 This allows you to deploy new code to a slot, test it and then hot swap it so that your site is never down.
-For the puroposes of this lab, we will use the slots to isolate changes being introduced into the environment for testing purposes.
+For the purposes of this lab, we will use the slots to isolate changes being introduced into the environment for testing purposes.
 Initially the app will be deployed to a `dev` deployment slot.
 The `staging` slot will require an approver before the app is deployed into it.
 Once another approval is done on the `staging` slot,